jeffdeng94/movie-app/README.md

 # Moive App

-A movie web-app allowing users to get to watch the latest movie info and trailers [Live Link](https://jeffdeng-movieapp.netlify.app/)
+A movie web-app allowing users to see the latest movie info and watch trailers [Live Link](https://jeffdeng-movieapp.netlify.app/)

 ## Description

 The is a Vanilla JS app.

-The purpose of this project is to practice and enhance my front-end development skills, especially HTML, CSS and JavaScript.
+The purpose of this project is to practice and enhance my front-end development skills, especially the fundamental HTML, CSS and JavaScript.

 ## Relevant Techs

 ### Front-End:

 - JavaScript
-- HTML
+- HTML5
-- CSS
+- CSS3

 ## Key Features